jhajek/Linux-text-book-part-1/files/Labs/Chapter-05/lab-chapter-05.md

 1) Opening a terminal, `cd` to the **Documents** directory.
 Issue the `pwd` command to find your present working directory (or current location)
 1) Still in the **Documents** directory, use the `mkdir` command to create a directory named: **itmo356**
 1) `cd` into the itmo356 directory.
 Issue the command to show your present working directory.
-Create the below hieracrchy of sub-directories.
+Create the below hierarchy of sub-directories.
 Once created take a screen shot of the output of the `ls` command in the distros directory
 1) distros > BSD
 1) distros > Debian (yes this spelling should be capital)
 1) distros > redhat